workabhiwin09/PasswordGenerator/README.md

 # PasswordGenerator
-Web Based App in Python to generate random Password for Free.
+Web Based App in Python to generate random uncrackable Password for Free.

 Modification can be done accordingly to both html and python script as per requirement.

-Put the files in web directory , I have used apache web server , configure accordingly. pwgen.html file, background image file and pwgen.py
+Put the files in web directory , I have used apache web server , configure accordingly.

-And enjoy generating for free easy to remember uncrackable password.
+"pwgen.html file and pwgen.py"

 Note: The script works in itself as well to generate password if you dont want to host.